coopnorge/interview-backend/docs/INDEX.md

 The solution should output a log message to STDOUT once per second with:

+The solution should:
-- Number of received messages / second.
+- Output a log message to STDOUT once per second with the number of received messages per second.
-- Write summary
+- Output summary
   - Total delivery units.
-  - Warehouses that has been supplied.
+  - Warehouses that has been supplied (units reached destination).
   - How many delivery units have warehouses.

 ### Part Three: Export Delivery Paths